West Croydon

 An assessment of population growth drivers in West Croydon reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the West Croydon statistical area (Lv2) had an estimated population of around 4,396 as of Nov 2025.
-This reflects an increase of 154 people since the 2021 Census, which reported a population of 4,242 people.
-The change is inferred from the resident population of 4,319 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 15 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,648 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 91.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for West Croydon, the suburb's population is estimated at around 4,400 as of February 2026.
+This reflects an increase of 158 people since the Census in 2021, which reported a population of 4,242 people.
+The change is inferred from AreaSearch's estimation of the resident population at 4,319 following examination of ABS's latest ERP data release in June 2024 and an additional 15 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,650 persons per square kilometer, placing West Croydon in the upper quartile relative to national locations assessed by AreaSearch.
+Population growth was primarily driven by overseas migration contributing approximately 91.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Considering the projected demographic shifts, an above median population growth is projected for West Croydon (SA2), with the area expected to expand by 1,079 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 26.2% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, the South Australian Government's Regional/LGA projections by age category are adopted, released in 2023 based on 2021 data, with adjustments made employing weighted aggregation from LGA to SA2 levels.
+Considering projected demographic shifts, West Croydon is expected to have above median population growth, expanding by 1,076 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 26.2% in total over the 17 years.

 Frequently Asked Questions - Population